COVID19StatePolicy/SocialDistancing/data/README.md

 _**Data update schedule**_
 Our current update schedule is weekly, typically on Wednesday afternoons PST.

+### January 27, 2020 (2:07 pm PST)
+**_Dataset updates_**
+As of today, we have fully transitioned 33 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
+These states are Alabama, Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin.
+States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

+**_State updates for both datasets_**
+In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Alabama, California, Colorado, District of Columbia, Idaho, Louisiana, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Wisconsin, Wyoming.

+In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Alabama, California, Colorado, District of Columbia, Idaho, Louisiana, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, North Dakota, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Wisconsin, Wyoming.

+In both datasets, please refer to "LastUpdatedNotes" for entries with 20210121, 20210122, 20210123, 20210124, 20210125, 20210126, or 20210127 under "LastUpdated" for information on the updates; if they are new entries, they will not have any notes.

 ### January 20, 2020 (5:57 pm PST)
 **_Dataset updates_**
 As of today, we have fully transitioned 32 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
-These states are Alabama, Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin.
+These states are Alabama, Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin.
 States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

 **_State updates for both datasets_**
 In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Alaska, California, Connecticut, District of Columbia, Georgia, Indiana, Kentucky, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, Rhode Island, Texas, Utah, Vermont, Washington, West Virginia.